 Range Checker

 Miden VM relies very heavily on 16-bit range-checks (checking if a value of a field element is between and ).
-For example, most of the u32 operations, need to perform between two and four 16-bit range-checks per operation.
-Similarly, operations involving memory (e.g. load and store) require two 16-bit range-check per operation.
+For example, most of the u32 operations need to perform between two and four 16-bit range-checks per operation.
+Similarly, operations involving memory (e.g. load and store) require two 16-bit range-checks per operation.

-Thus, it is very important for the VM to be able to perform a large number 16-bit range checks very efficiently.
-In this note we describe how this can be achieved using permutation checks.
+Thus, it is very important for the VM to be able to perform a large number of 16-bit range checks very efficiently.
+In this note we describe how this can be achieved using the LogUp lookup argument.

 8-bit range checks